ceramic-engine/ceramic-engine.github.io/content/guides/03-handbook/04-components.md

 ### An excercise for you

-Now that you have that `RotateVisual` component around, try to use it on a visual, it could be any visual, a `Quad`, or a `Text` instance!
+Now that you have that `RotateVisual` component around, try to use it on a visual, it could be any visual, like a `Quad`, or a `Text` instance!
 Give it a try and play with it:

 ```haxe
 var rotateVisual = new RotateVisual();